Technical note: Tax implications for companies and employees in relation to employees trading their shares on PISCES

 If a company’s shares have been admitted on a PISCES platform in the past but are not admitted at the time of an acquisition, then provided that no other trading arrangements exist and no trading arrangements are likely to come into existence, the shares would not be RCAs.
 Trading arrangements would be considered as likely to come into existence if the company has taken steps to prepare for a subsequent PISCES trading event.

-Where an employee acquires shares, but is not able to sell the shares or a portion of the shares on PISCES (for example, because there is a restriction on the shares), then for that employee only the shares they are able to sell on PISCES will be RCAs
+Where an employee acquires shares, but is not able to sell the shares, or a portion of the shares on PISCES (for example, because there is a restriction on the shares), then the shares that cannot be sold on PISCES will not be RCAs.
+Where a portion of the shares can be sold, only the shares they are able to sell will be RCAs.

-However, the shares that the employee is not able to sell on PISCES will be RCAs if other trading arrangements exist, or if it is likely that trading arrangements will come into existence (such as a subsequent trading event on PISCES) in accordance with any arrangement/understanding in place at the time of acquisition.
+Shares that the employee is not able to sell on PISCES will still be classed as RCAs if other trading arrangements exist, or if it is likely that trading arrangements will come into existence (such as a subsequent trading event on PISCES) in accordance with any arrangement/understanding in place at the time of acquisition.

 Where an employee acquires shares and is able to sell all of the shares on PISCES, but chooses to only sell some of the shares on PISCES, then all of the shares are RCAs.

-Further guidance on CSOP can be found on GOV.UK at Tax and Employee Share Schemes and at Employee Tax Advantaged Share Scheme User Manual.
+Further guidance on SIP can be found in Tax and Employee Share Schemes and in the Employee Tax Advantaged Share Scheme User Manual.

 The options are exercisable at the end of a fixed period of 3 or 5 years.
 Contracts under a SAYE scheme are time-based, so have to be exercised before they are sold.
 The same rules apply to a sale via PISCES.